hapax/hapax.github.io/assets/chance.md

 shot.
 In this case, the "jitter" is the result of a natural and completely deterministic cycle which the sniper may not be aware of or control.
+When rolling a dice, there are all sorts of natural cycles that affect the roll, from breathing, blood flow, cell

 <!-- I've talked a lot about chaos so far, but haven't really dealt with
 jitter, the randomisation of the initial condition.